mohitsaxenacs/FaceRecognitionLatest/FaceRecognitionLatest/src/JavaFaces2/readme.txt

 ----------------------------
 Creating New Training Images

-The easiest way of generating training images is to download the face tracker application from http://fivedots.coe.psu.ac.th/~ad/jg/nui07/.
-It includes a "Save Face" button which will save image clips of the face.
-These should be renamed to be based on a name + number, and be a PNG file (e.g. andrew1.png).
-Put them in trainingImages\
+The easiest way of generating training images is to use the face tracker module